bergkampho/bergkampho/README.md

 # Bergkamp Ho's Personal Website

 It is a repository aimed at showcasing a my skills from development to deployment.
-It leverages various technologies such as Astro, CSS, HTML, Docker, and GitHub Actions to demonstrate proficiency in modern web development practices.
+It leverages various technologies such as Astro, Tailwind CSS, Docker, and GitHub Actions to demonstrate proficiency in modern web development practices.

 ## Under the Hood

-- Astro: Utilizes Astro, a modern static site generator that allows for seamless integration of JavaScript frameworks like React.
+- Astro: A modern static site generator used for building the site structure, creating reusable layouts, and organizing content collections efficiently.
-- CSS and HTML: Implements styling and structuring of web pages using CSS and HTML to create visually appealing and user-friendly interfaces.
+- Tailwind CSS: A utility-first CSS framework that facilitates theming, ensures responsiveness, and minimizes unused styles for a streamlined design process.
-- Docker: Utilizes Docker for containerization, ensuring consistency across different environments and simplifying deployment.
+- Docker: Utilized for containerization, simplifying the deployment process by ensuring consistency across different environments.
-- GitHub Actions: Integrates GitHub Actions to automate the build and deployment process, streamlining the development workflow.
+- GitHub Actions: Implemented to automate the build and deployment workflow, enhancing efficiency and reducing manual intervention.

 ## Project Structure